-Thank you, Allina Health for letting The Infinite Campus Foundation be a part of this wonderful change.
+Thank you, Allina Health for letting The Foundation be a part of this wonderful initiative.

 Infinite Campus contributed funds supporting the purchase of uniforms, state and national conference fees, and training equipment for the Blaine Police Explorer Post #3939 located in Blaine, Minnesota.

 The Blaine Police Explorers are comprised of students with an interest in law enforcement careers who are uniformed and receive specialized training in multiple aspects of police work.
 Explorers have the opportunity to ride along with a Police Officer, once a month, which allows them to get a first-hand look at law enforcement.

 The Infinite Campus Foundation donated 37 Chrome books to Centennial School District in Blaine, Minnesota, for Campus Learning efforts.
 Campus Leaning moves beyond the traditional learning model.
 Teachers draw from a variety of materials to enhance learning: videos, books, articles, simulations, blogs, online courses and much more.
 Students choose the activity that best meets their learning style.
 When a student gains proficiency in a standard, they move to the next level, at their own pace.
 This model also gives teachers at Centennial more time to spend with students who need additional assistance.
 This is truly the future of learning and we are happy to support their efforts.